 — Kirsty —

-How to Make the Best Beet Salad
+How to Make This Beet Salad Recipe

 The Ingredients

 - Beets.
 Beets are an incredibly nutritious ingredient, meaning beet salads are good for you.
 They taste earthy with a hint of sweetness and are rich in vitamin C, fiber, and folate.
+Beet lovers rejoice with my Beet Hummus.

 - Arugula.
 Peppery and fresh-tasting, arugula is a scrumptious base for this salad because it can stand up to the hearty beets.
 Plus, it’s packed with calcium, potassium, and folate.

 - Apple.
 Crisp, juicy, and sweet.
 Apples are a fantastic pairing with beets!
+Pears are another excellent option.

 - Pistachios.
 Pistachios add a wonderful salty and crunchy element to the salad.
 They also add protein to the salad.

 - Goat Cheese.
 For creamy, cheesy deliciousness that instantly elevates this salad.
-You can also make this a beet salad with feta or gorgonzola.

 - Cranberries.
 A tart complement to the sweetness of the apple and beets.
 They also make this salad feel holiday-worthy.